 For reference, I have been using Personal Capital to track my finances since 2012.
 I also was a consultant for them from 2013 through 2015.
 During my time as a consultant, I helped develop their online brand.
 Further, I got to know all the C-level executives.
 Finally, I was a shareholder of Personal Capital.

-I had a meeting with the Bill Harris, the co-founder, Jay Shah, the CEO, and Porter Gale, the CMO in late 2019, and wanted to provide an updated for 2021.
+I had a meeting with the Bill Harris, the co-founder, Jay Shah, the CEO, and Porter Gale, the CMO, and wanted to provide an updated for 2021.
 Despite the pandemic, Personal Capital is doing quite well.

 * Performing better than expected.
-They currently manage roughly $11 billion in assets under management as of June 13, 2020.
+They currently manage roughly $12.5 billion in assets under management as of June 13, 2020.

 * Surge in free users of their free app.
 They now have over 2 million registered users tracking over $900 billion in assets under management.